-The exposure to aggregate market risk and credit risk of investments, included in 1-3 year fixed income securities and 1-10 year government fixed income securities portfolios and mortgage-backed securities portfolios is characterised by the tracking error, which is measured as the expected annualised standard deviation of the difference in return between the investment portfolio and the respective benchmark (see also Note 25.1).
-At the end of 2018 and 2017, the actual (ex-post) tracking error of the 1-10 year fixed income securities portfolios was 30 and 16 basis points respectively.
-At the end of 2018 and 2017, the actual (ex-post) tracking errors of the mortgage-backed securities portfolios were 61 basis points and 53 basis points respectively.
+The exposure to aggregate market risk and credit risk of investments, included in 1-10 year government fixed income securities portfolios, mortgage-backed securities portfolios and the equity securities portfolio is characterised by the tracking error, which is measured as the expected annualised standard deviation of the difference in return between the investment portfolio and the respective benchmark (see also Note 25.1).
+At the end of 2019 and 2018, the actual (ex-post) tracking error of the 1-10 year fixed income securities portfolios were identical (30 basis points).
+At the end of 2019 and 2018, the actual (ex-post) tracking errors of the mortgage-backed securities portfolios were 75 basis points and 61 basis points respectively.